Sciensano-Healthdata/HdBe-FHIR-R4-CBB/guides/HdBe-R4-CBB/Home/Guidance/GeneralGuidanceFHIR.page.md

 As stated above, the logical id is meant to uniquely identify instances on a particular server; it is a vital component when using FHIR within a RESTful context.
 So as a rule of thumb, the `.id` element should always be present when dealing with instances that have a logical id, thus with instances on a server.

 ## Must Support <a name="must-support"></a>
 No elements have been marked as [Must Support](https://www.hl7.org/fhir/profiling.html#mustsupport).
+Although the general essence of the must support flag may apply to all CBB concepts because these concepts have been carefully selected and designed.
+Thus all FHIR elements that contain mapping information to a CBB concept might provide meaningful information when produced or consumed.
+Therefore the actors SHOULD deal with it in a meaningful way.
-Must support flags may be added in derived or specialized profiles.
+Must support flags may be explicitly added in derived or specialized profiles.

 ## Use of the reference data type <a name="reference-data-type"></a>
 A key feature of FHIR is the ability of resources to reference each other.
 This is done using the [Reference data type](https://hl7.org/fhir/R4/references.html#Reference).
 This data type supports two modes of referencing: